kwirk/eventgallery/admin/doc/readme.md

 	- _Max middle events_ how many of the events should we show medium sized?
 	- _Show Thumbnails_ guess what...
 	- _show more link_ Show a link to the simple list where show all the available events.
+	- _show exif_ If EXIF information for an image are available this toggle switches them on or off.
+	- _show date_ You can toggle the appearance of the date for the events show within this menu item
+	- _show hits_ I you use local images each visit of a single image page will be counted as a hit.
+This toggle switches the visibility of the current hit counter on or off.
+	- _show image count_ Defines to display the overall number if images for an event on the events list
+	- _show comment count_ Defines to display the overall number if comments for an image on the events list

 	![Create a new menu item](img/backend/create_menu_item_advanced_options.jpg)
 - Events - Simple List